Classic Fabrics: Popular Textiles of the 19th Century

 21. Silk – With a marvellous and natural sheen and lustre, silk fibres are undeniably the most beautiful of natural fibres.
 Silk fabrics were coveted in ancient days and were considered the ‘gold standard’ in the trade by barter business.

-Effects of High Technology on the Classic Fabrics
+Effects Of High Technology on Fabrics

 Scroll to Top